logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 **Reading a Training Dataset for Training a Model**:

-Once the training dataset have been created, the dataset is discoverable in the feature registry and users can use it to train models.
+Once the training dataset has been created, the dataset is discoverable in the feature registry and users can use it to train models.
 Below is an example code snippet for training a model using a training dataset stored distributed in the tfrecords format on HopsFS.